ruth-cohen89/mvc-meal-logger-api/README.md

 <h1 align="center"><B> Simple Node.js Express Backend </B></h1>
-A minimalist backend application built with Node.js and Express, featuring a clean architecture with models, controllers, and routes.
-This lightweight backend serves as a foundational structure for handling simple data operations. <br>
+A minimalist backend application is built with Node.js and Express, featuring a clean architecture with MVC (Model-View-Controller) pattern, including models, controllers, and routes.
+It provides a lightweight foundational structure for handling simple data operations. <br>
 The application architecture is about users who can log their meals to the app. with 2 endpoints(objects): users and meals.

 <h2><B>Key Components:</B></h2>